Skip to main content

 Your dossier must be submitted in eDossier to the IU School of Medicine Dean’s office by July 1 and will be due at an earlier date to your department chair or regional campus dean and primary committee.
 Faculty names must be submitted by the department or regional campus to the dean’s office no later than March 1 for faculty to be given access to eDossier.

-Faculty Activities in Diversity, Equity and Inclusion (DEI)
+Faculty Activities in Diversity, Equity, and Inclusion

 Personal Statement